-The symptoms of asthma, a chronic respiratory disorder marked by inflammation and airway constriction, include wheezing, coughing, and shortness of breath.
+The symptoms of asthma — a chronic respiratory disorder marked by inflammation and airway constriction — include wheezing, coughing and shortness of breath.
 Although asthma cannot be cured, it can be effectively treated with the correct management strategy.
-People with asthma symptoms have the choice to go to an urgent care center for treatment.
-The majority of medical situations, including those with asthma, may be handled at urgent care centers.
+People with asthma symptoms can go to an urgent care center for breathing treatment.
+Most medical situations — including asthma — may be handled at urgent care centers.

-While urgent care facilities can be a valuable resource for people with asthma, they cannot take the place of ongoing asthma management with a primary care physician or other qualified healthcare professional.
-The quality of life for persons who have asthma can be considerably improved by routine checkups and the management of the condition’s symptoms.
-However, going to an urgent care facility for treatment in the event of a severe asthma attack or escalating symptoms can offer prompt relief and possibly avert a more serious medical emergency.
+While urgent care facilities can be a valuable resource for people with asthma, they cannot replace ongoing asthma management with a primary care physician or other qualified healthcare professional.
+Routine checkups and management of the condition’s symptoms can considerably improve the quality of life for persons with asthma.
+However, going to an urgent care facility to treat a severe asthma attack or escalating symptoms can offer prompt relief and possibly avert a more serious medical emergency.

 As we mentioned before, urgent care centers provide on-site testing for asthma diagnosis.
 Spirometry is the most common test performed in people older than five years.